 A designated body - for example, an FSB working group or the relevant standard-setter - will undertake the monitoring and reporting of implementation progress in each priority area.
 The monitoring of the implementation in other areas of reform is undertaken by the FSB's Implementation Monitoring Network (IMN) based on survey responses of member jurisdictions.
 The FSB's Standing Committee on Standards Implementation (SCSI) plays a coordinating role within the FSB in monitoring implementation efforts and consults with relevant bodies as needed to ensure that the scope and approach of reporting - particularly for priority areas - are comprehensive and rigorous.

-Links on the left-hand side of this page provide information on implementation monitoring documents by year, reform area, and member jurisdiction.
-The links below present the monitoring documents that have been prepared for the G20 Summits.
+Links on the left-hand side of this page provide information on G20 progress reports, priority and other areas.
 Going forward, the FSB will provide more granular information on implementation progress across different jurisdictions and reform areas.